 Becoming a bookkeeper is a skill that can be learned like anything else.
 But if you have most of these characteristics, you already have a strong foundation on which to build your success!

 And success is a common theme among virtual bookkeepers!
 We have witnessed success story after success story from men and women from all different backgrounds who have started a virtual bookkeeping business from scratch and succeeded!

-If you’re interested in reading about the experiences from some of these work-at-home business owners, check out these interviews:
+If you’re interested in reading about the experiences of some of these work-at-home business owners, check out these interviews:

 - Randy Ballen, who started a virtual bookkeeping business at age 50!